-- a.
-One (1) Student - b. b.
-Two (2) Faculty or staff members

-(e)(e) Procedure.

-- 1. If the underlying case involves a Reporting Person and Accused Student, any appeal by one will be shared with the other, and the non-appealing person will be provided an opportunity to submit a written response within a designated period of time. - 2.
+LifeAffairs or designee. - 2.
+Appeals of decisions that resulted in Separation or originated from a Hearing of a Sexual Misconduct based allegation, will be reviewed by an appeal panel designated by the Vice President of Student LifeAffairs.
+Appeal panel members will be selected and trained annually.
+Each panel will be comprised as follows: - a.
+One (1) Student - b.
+Two (2) Faculty or staff members - (e) Procedure. - 1.
+If the underlying case involves a Reporting Person and Accused Student, any appeal by one will be shared with the other, and the non-appealing person will be provided an opportunity to submit a written response within a designated period of time. - 2.
 The decision on an appeal should be made and communicated in Correspondence within a reasonable period of time.
 The decision of the Appeal Authority is the final decision of the University and no further appeals within the University are allowed. - 3.
 If the appeal is granted, the Appeal Authority may modify the Sanctions imposed or may remand the case for a rehearing with a new Hearing Body or reconvene the same Hearing Body with direction.
-The Appeal Authority may overturn a finding of responsible when it determines the University failed to meet its burden of proof.re-opened or new Hearing.
-The Appeal Authority must state the rationale in the appeal decision Correspondence. - 4.
-A Student remains eligible to attend classes and University activities pending the Hearing Body's decision and until any appeal is concluded, except as set forth below: - a.
-In cases where the Vice President of Student Affairs or designee determines that the health, safety, or welfare of the Student or a member of the University Community is at riskinvolved, the Student may be restricted on an interim basis as outlined in this Regulation.
+The Appeal Authority may overturn a finding of responsible when it determines the University failed to meet its burden of proof.
+The Appeal Authority must state the rationale in the appeal decision Correspondence.

+- 4. A Student remains eligible to attend classes and University activities pending the Hearing Body's decision and until any appeal is concluded, except as set forth below: - a.
+In cases where the Vice President of Student LifeAffairs or designee determines that the health, safety, or welfare of the Student or a member of the University Community is at risk, the Student may be restricted on an interim basis as outlined in this Regulation. - b.
-- b.
 In cases where the Sanction(s) determined by the Hearing Body include Separation, the Student's privileges at the University, including the ability to attend classes and engage in University activities may be immediately revoked. - (10) Records.
-An accurate and complete record of each Student Conduct Code and Student Honor Code case will be made and preserved as outlined below and is subject to the General Records Schedule GS5 for Public Universities and Colleges.

-The transcripts, degree certifications, diplomas and future registration records of Students subject to Student conduct action may have a service indicator placed in accordance with the following guidelines:

-- (a) The Students subject to Student Conduct Code action may have a Service

-Indicator placed on their records at the discretion of the Dean of Students, or designee, in certain scenarios including but not limited to the following: Office will place a service indicator on the records where: - 1.
-A Student was found responsible for a Student has committed Student Honor Code or Student Conduct Code violation resulting in Separation. - 2.
-Aa Student washas been issued a limited activity directive or interim suspension as outlined under Restrictions in this Regulation. - 3.
-Aa Student has been charged with a violation of this Regulation. - 3.4.
-A Student failed to appear before a Student Conduct Administrator or Hearing Body after notification of a required meeting. - 4.5.
-Aa Student failedfails to complete required Sanctions by the assigned deadline. - 6.
-A Student had a degree revoked or withdrawn pending final resolution of an allegation(s) and completion of any issued sanctions.
+An accurate and complete record of each Student Conduct Code and Student Honor Code case will be made and preserved as outlined below and is subject to the General Records Schedule GS5 for Public Universities and Colleges. - (a) Students subject to Student Conduct Code action may have a Service Indicator placed on their records at the discretion of the Dean of Students, or designee, in certain scenarios including but not limited to the following: - A Student was found responsible for a Student Honor Code or Student Conduct Code violation resulting in Separation. - 2.
+A Student was issued a limited activity directive or interim suspension as outlined under Restrictions in this Regulation. - 3.
+A Student has been charged with a violation of this Regulation. - 4.
+A Student failed to appear before a Student Conduct Administrator or Hearing Body after notification of a required meeting.